 Fishing Vessel Operations and Fishing Effort.
 The F.T.
 Will Watch is a 75-meter factory trawler and a 24/7 catcher/processor.
-She has a crew of ~46 and has 100% observer coverage.
+She houses a crew of ~46 and has 100% observer coverage.
 The F.T.
 Will Watch is flagged in the Cook Islands and berths in Port Louis, Mauritius.
-The vessel deploys otter trawls using either bottom gear roller-equipped trawls with a 15 m foot rope, 50 m wingspan, and 5 m head line height or mid-water trawls towed approximately 2 m off slope surfaces with an 80-100 m wingspan and a 35 m headline height.
-Tows are ~2 kt and downward along the slopes of seamounts at an initial minimum starting depth of ~200 m and a maximum end-depth of 1400 m.
+The vessel deploys otter trawls using either bottom gear roller-equipped bottom trawls with a 15 m mouth width, 50 m wingspan, and 5 m height or mid-water trawls towed approximately 2 m off slope surfaces with an 80-100 m wingspan and a 35 m height.
+Tows are ~2 kt and downward along the slopes of seamounts at an initial a minimum starting depth of ~200 m and a maximum ending depth of 1400 m.

-During 76 days at sea, 26 August to 9 November 2024, the vessel deployed 350 tows undertaken at 21 Sea floor features between 365 m and 1400 m depth along the Southwest Indian Ocean Ridge and the Madagascar Ridge in a remote region of the SWIO delimited by 30°-39.5°S; 41.5°-55.5°E (Figure 1).
-Of these 350 tows, 28 were benthopelagic and 322 were midwater trawls.
+During 76 days at sea from 26 August to 9 November 2024, the fishing vessel deployed 350 tows undertaken at 21 stations between 365 m and 1400 m depth along the Southwest Indian Ocean Ridge and the Madagascar Ridge in a remote region of the SWIO described 30°-39.5°S; 41.5°- 55.5°E (Figure 1).
+Of these 350 tows, 28 were benthopelagic (BT 3A2) and 322 were demersal trawls

+(MW Trawl 111 = 48, MW Trawl 153 = 274).
 The vessel mainly targeted Alfonsino but occasionally targeted Orange Roughy.

 Specimen Collection.
 Following net retrieval, bycatch was sorted and processed in the ship's factory.
-A suite of natural history and life history data (species, sex, length, maturity, reproduction, etc.) was collected from the chondrichthyans caught as accidental bycatch by the F.T.
+A suite of natural history and life history data (species, sex, length, maturity, reproduction, etc.) was collected from chondrichthyans caught as accidental bycatch by the F.T.
 Will Watch during regular fishing operations.
 A census of species and sex data was taken to ensure that specimens were not collected in a biased manner, which could affect estimates.
 All chondrichthyans encountered were examined, and the crew saved all chondrichthyan specimens and uncommon bony fishes during the researcher's sleeping hours.
-The tow number was recorded for each chondrichthyan captured, and trawl information was supplied by Sealord and United Fame Investments.
+The tow number was recorded, and trawl information was supplied by Sealord and United Fame Investments.

 During the trip, 754 chondrichthyans were encountered.
 All chondrichthyans were identified to species or to the lowest taxonomic level that could be confidently achieved, with sex and length (total length and precaudal length) recorded for each specimen (Table 1).
-Maturity stage ranking and measurements of organs related to reproduction were recorded for all male (external evaluation of claspers) and discarded female (internal evaluation of oviducal glands) specimens so that the integrity of taxonomically important specimens was preserved following Clerkin and Ebert (2015) and Mostarda et al. (2016).
-Taxonomically important specimens included a large mature goblin shark

-(Mitsukurina owstonii), a large Deepwater Stingray (Plesiobatis cf daviesi), lantern sharks (Etmopterus sp), and demon catsharks (Apristurus sp) believed to be new species to science.
+Maturity stage ranking and measurements of organs related to reproduction were recorded for all male (external evaluation of claspers) and discarded female (internal evaluation of oviducal glands) specimens such that the integrity of taxonomically important specimens was preserved following Clerkin and Ebert (2015) and Mostarda et al. (2016).
+Taxonomically important specimens included a large mature goblin shark (Mitsukurina owstonii), a large Deepwater Stingray (Plesiobatis cf daviesi), lantern sharks (Etmopterus sp), and demon catsharks (Apristurus sp) believed new species.